marthemidtgaard/SID-for-Norwegian-dialects/master_thesis/README.md

     2. Clone the Huggingface NorBERT repo: [https://huggingface.co/ltg/norbert3-base](https://huggingface.co/ltg/norbert3-base)
     3. Move the cloned files into the created directory.

-Available Fine-tuning Datasets: Choose from files in the `data/` folder, except for files that include "dev" or "test" in their names.

 ---
 ### Model Outputs